arnob2601/uav-cpp/README.md

 - Coverage visualization
 - TODOs:
     - [ ] Add localization action to correct error
-    - [ ] The simulator step is independent of robot action, this needs to be fixed
     - [ ] Test on Linux

 ## Installation